gregberns/LearningFunctionalProgramming/README.md

 Many programmers have been using them so long they don't realize there ARE other options.

-The other options are `Option`'s.
+The other options are `Option`'s (also known as `Maybe` types in certain languages).
 Option is a type in most FP langs.
 You can either have a `Some<T>` or a `None`.
 So instead of returning null, None can be returned.
 This may appear to be a subtle difference, but it results in significantly improved code.